 There are two key disadvantages to forming a GP:

-1. Partners in face potential unlimited liability
+1. Partners face potentially unlimited liability

 Due to the lack of corporate structure, a general partnership does not establish itself as a business entity separate from the partners.
 Partners are unprotected from any lawsuits against the business and their personal assets can be seized to cover unmet debt obligations of the business.